rmx7/rmx7.github.io/_posts/2015-05-11-Anathink-Padwalker.md

 layout : post
 ---

 So i bought a new laptop.

->It's black, it has a red dot in the middle of the keyboard, and it could survive nuclear blast.
+It's black, it has a red dot in the middle of the keyboard, and it could survive nuclear blast.

 ### It's a Thinkpad!

 Lenovo thinkpad L421.
 Black and bulky but without doubt a realiable companion.

+### TODO - Review